GlobalAvianAssembly/ebird_dbt/README.md

 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

+## Taxonomy

+### Missing taxonomy from Pigot but present in Elton and regional pool
+* Otus angelinae (present in birdlife regional pool in Jakarta)
+* Gallirallus okinawae (present in merlin regional pool only in Fukuoka and Nagoya)
+* Stachyris nonggangensis (present in merlin regional pool in Hanoi)